Belgium becomes a global player in healthcare real estate

 Real estate is known as a tangible investment.
 Listed real estate combines this advantage with the liquidity of a share.

-Diversification is another asset, as listed real estate doesn't always respond in line with traditional shares.
+Diversification is another advantage.
+Listed property does not always perform in line with traditional shares.
 Particularly specialised segments (such as healthcare real estate or residential) can follow their own dynamics.
 Moreover, most RRECs spread their portfolio over hundreds of properties and dozens of tenants to reduce the individual risk.
 This wide range of possibilities makes real estate a sector that has something for everyone.
-Many investors add real estate funds to their portfolio for the diversification and as a defensive cornerstone with fixed income.
+Many investors include property funds in their portfolios for diversification and as a defensive cornerstone providing a steady income.

-The real estate is also managed by teams with expertise in property management, development and financing.
-What's more, they also have access to transactions and markets that aren't available to individual investors.
+The real estate is also managed by teams with expertise in real estate management, development and financing.
+They also have access to transactions and markets that are out of reach for individual investors.

-Finally, some companies can be interesting targets for a takeover.
-This is particularly true in a climate where real estate players' stock prices are lagging behind their intrinsic value, as is the case today.
+Finally, some companies can be attractive takeovertargets.
+This is particularly true in a climate where the share prices of real estate players lag behind their intrinsic value.

 There are risks associated with investing in listed real estate, however, as the value of real estate shares can fluctuate significantly due to changes in interest rates, economic slowdowns or changes in regulations.